OpenMS/pyopenms-docs/docs/source/datastructures.rst

     # Access a peak by index
     print(chromatogram[2].getRT(), chromatogram[2].getIntensity())

-    # Add meta information to the chromatogram:
+    # Add meta information to the chromatogram
     chromatogram.setNativeID("Trace XIC@405.2")

     # Store a precursor ion for the chromatogram